jonnor/machinehearing/tinyml2021/notes.md

-It also would be very poor for privacy, as potentially sensitive audio such as speech would have to be transported through the network and potentially stored in a server.
+It also would be very poor for privacy, as potentially sensitive audio such as speech would have to be transported through the network and could potentially be stored in a server.

 Alternative B would be to preprocess the data in the sensor, and classify this in the cloud.
 Would have to reducing the data enough to be privacy friendly and save considerable data traffic,